matplotlib/matplotlib/doc/users/interactive.rst

 simplest way is to use IPython (see :ref:`below <ipython-pylab>`).

-The `.pyplot` module provides functions for explicitly creating Figures that include a interactive tools, a toolbar, a tool-tip, and :ref:`key bindings <key-event-handling>` ready to go:
+The `.pyplot` module provides functions for explicitly creating Figures that include interactive tools, a toolbar, a tool-tip, and :ref:`key bindings <key-event-handling>` ready to go:

 `.pyplot.figure`